On the Credibility of Deniable Communication in Court: Introduction

 Deniable encryption, and cryptographically deniable systems more broadly, refer to privacy-protective communication systems in which parties can convincingly ``deny'' their past communications to a powerful coercive adversary.
 Originally proposed in the 1990s as a theoretical concept~\cite{originaldeniability}, deniable communication has become highly practical since, and reached billions of users through popular messaging applications including WhatsApp and Signal~\cite{signaldocs, collins}.

 Over time, cryptographic deniability has become increasingly associated with the idea of ``denying'' evidence in court --- more specifically, of (1) the \emph{ability to forge evidence} in courtroom scenarios, and relatedly, (2) an \emph{inability to authenticate evidence} in such contexts.
-Some prior literature on cryptographic deniability has suggested that, if deniability is implemented properly, courts should be unable to utilize any evidence derived from deniable communication systems --- and even further, that if courts treat evidence from such systems as credible, then the purpose of deniability is undermined~\cite{collins, yadav}.
-Such literature also suggests that if judges fully understood deniability, they might not allow evidence from deniable communications to be admitted~\cite{collins, yadav}.
-Of course, not all literature on deniability ties the success of deniable communication this closely to courtroom applications; however, the association is prominent, with about half of relevant recent papers mentioning courts and/or prosecution as a threat model that deniability addresses.\footnote{Seven of the sixteen papers mentioning cryptographic deniability on the IACR's Cryptology ePrint Archive \cite{eprint} from January 1, 2020 to June 1, 2025 mentioned courts and/or prosecution as a threat model that deniability addresses.
-The original paper proposing deniability~\cite{originaldeniability} did not mention courts or prosecution.}
+The association is prominent, with about half of relevant recent papers mentioning courts and/or prosecution as a threat model that deniability addresses.\footnote{Seven of the sixteen papers mentioning cryptographic deniability on the IACR's Cryptology ePrint Archive \cite{eprint} from January 1, 2020 to June 1, 2025 mentioned courts and/or prosecution as a threat model that deniability addresses.
+The original paper proposing deniability~\cite{originaldeniability} did not mention courts or prosecution.} However, recent literature has shown that this association has not penetrated legal systems, with courts in the US and Switzerland regularly allowing the introduction of chat transcripts from WhatsApp and Signal~\cite{collins, yadav}.

 Mathematical definitions of deniability do directly imply an ability to forge\footnote{In this paper we do not use the word ``forgery'' and its variants to refer to a specific common law crime (as codified, for example, in 18 U.S.C. ch.
 25).
 Rather, we use the term with its colloquial definition: ``The act of forging something, especially the unlawful act of counterfeiting a document or object for the purposes of fraud or deception''~\cite{dictionaryforgery}.} evidence (i.e., (1) above).
 Within many of the models considered in the deniability literature, if deniability is properly implemented, then there is a mathematical guarantee that any message someone claims to have sent or received is just as likely as any other message to have been the one actually sent or received, even given the cryptographic transcript.
 Applying this reasoning, treating any particular message as more credible than another would be unfounded (i.e., (2) above).
 Indeed, within these mathematical models, (1) the ability to forge messaging history may \emph{logically imply} (2) the inability to authenticate messaging history.